 1. The book is about an experience that’s different to my own or unfamiliar to me.

 As far as I’m concerned, one of the best things about reading is getting to live a thousand lives.
-Whether it’s the chance to be an ageing gay man travelling the world, or the American children of Chinese immigrants, or the founder of an underground book club for women in Iran, I want to live it all through literature.
+Whether it’s the chance to be an ageing gay man travelling the world, or the American children of Chinese immigrants, or the founder of an underground book club for women in Tehran, I want to live it all through literature.
 Bonus points if it’s an #ownvoices book – I’m far more likely to pick it up if that’s the case!

 2. The book has beautiful cover art.